-INTERVIEWER: All right.
+- INTERVIEWER: All right.
 I see that.
-Okay, let's - is there anything else from that period happening, and I do not think it had anything to do with the political people there, the EPA became a leader in environmental issues, mostly because we had to.
+Okay, let's is there anything else from that period before we move in to the final, Obama transition? - INTERVIEWEE: Okay, let's think a minute now.
+One interesting thing that started happening, and I do not think it had anything to do with the political people there, the EPA became a leader in environmental issues, mostly because we had to.
 And around the world we got that respect that we were the experts in a lot of these areas.
 And I started getting some international travel requests for people to help out.
-And I ended up going to Vietnam, Australia, Canada, and China to give lectures on environmental penalty policy issues.

-INTERVIEWEE: Okay, let's think a minute now.
-One interesting thing that started countries themselves were paying all the travel costs.

-INTERVIEWER: And they would pay you to fly out there.
-I assume?

-INTERVIEWEE: Yeah.
-In some cases, it was the State Department and in some cases the of the EPA was starting to change during that period or did it stay the same as the Bush administration?

-INTERVIEWER: Okay.
-So during the Obama transition, did you feel that the basic mission that the Clean Air Act people now really wanted to enforce the Clean Air Act against these power plants.
-I mean these miserable dirty 40 plants, whatever they were that were polluting the hell out of the country.
+And I ended up going to Vietnam, Australia, Canada, and China to give lectures on environmental penalty policy issues. - INTERVIEWER: And they would pay you to fly out there, I assume? - INTERVIEWEE: Yeah.
+In some cases, it was the State Department and in some cases the countries themselves were paying all the travel costs. - INTERVIEWER: Okay.
+So during the Obama transition, did you feel that the basic mission of the EPA was starting to change during that period or did it stay the same as the Bush administration? - INTERVIEWEE: The overall mission was the same.
+One of the biggest differences was that the Clean Air Act people now really wanted to enforce the Clean Air Act against these power plants.
+I mean these miserable dirty 40 plants, whatever they were that were polluting the hell out of the country. - INTERVIEWER: Right.
+And that's what basically the Clean Power Plan did, or intended to do? - INTERVIEWEE: You mean the Clean Coal? - INTERVIEWER: Oh no. I thought it fell under the Clean Power Plan. - INTERVIEWEE: Well, there's something called Clean Coal which is actually an industry subterfuge.

-INTERVIEWEE: The overall mission was the same.
-One of the biggest differences was do?

-INTERVIEWER: Right.
-And that's what basically the Clean Power Plan did, or intended to

-INTERVIEWEE: You mean the Clean Coal?

-INTERVIEWER: Oh no. I thought it fell under the Clean Power Plan.

-INTERVIEWEE: Well, there's something called Clean Coal which is actually an industry subterfuge.
 There's no such things as a clean coal.
-You can't make it clean.

-INTERVIEWEE: And then there is a Clean Power that I probably was not privy to.
-So I couldn't tell you anything about it.
+You can't make it clean. - INTERVIEWER: Right. - INTERVIEWEE: And then there is a Clean Power that I probably was not privy to.
+So I couldn't tell you anything about it. - INTERVIEWER: Okay.

-INTERVIEWER: Okay.
 I guess that was probably the second four years of the administration.
-And did you still kind of function more or less independently during the Obama?

-INTERVIEWEE: Yeah, very much so.
+And did you still kind of function more or less independently during the Obama? - INTERVIEWEE: Yeah, very much so.
 Nothing really changed in my job all the way through at that point.
 I would say though, that I had a carpool mate who was involved with the expert panel within the agency on making a determination that climate change was the result of human activity.
 The Supreme Court basically said unless there is a determination that climate change is human caused then you can't regulate.
 Okay?
 So there was a witch hunt going on to try to find the scientific data to support that determination we knew the President and the EPA Administrator absolutely wanted to find a human connection.
 Okay?